slyfox1186/pihole-regex/README.md

-Got it, here's the updated markdown script with the announcement of the new "pihole_admin.py" script:

 # Pi-hole® v5+ FTLDNS: Advanced Filter Collection
 Maximize the efficiency of your Pi-hole setup with our extensive collection of Regular Expressions (RegEx) and Exact Match filters.
 Designed to block a broad range of domains effectively, our filters simplify your blocking strategy by minimizing the need for numerous individual entries.
 Additionally, this repository includes customizable Exact Match filters for precise domain blocking and tools to facilitate the easy management of Adlist Group entries.